-Three interesting minds + One topic + Drinks and/or Dinner, every month.
+Three interesting minds + One topic + Drinks and/or Dinner.

-The Milking Stool is a series of monthly interview events held in Kangaroo Valley and showcasing some of the Shoalhaven’s best food and wine.
+The Milking Stool is an event series held in Kangaroo Valley and showcasing some of the Shoalhaven’s best food and wine.

 Three invited guests — innovative minds on a particular topic — will have the chance to say what they think, without limits, on some unexpected subjects.